 Because these products carry commissions ranging in the hundreds to thousands of dollars, super-affiliates can easily earn five or even six figures per month while moving less volume.

-Alternatively, if you’re looking for something better than what you have, Google your product/brand + affiliate program.
+If you’re looking for the best affiliate programs in your niche, simply Google your product/brand + affiliate program.

 So, if you’re in the fitness industry, it might look like this: